All Episodes

 Sure.

-On one level, you know, the whole book was written for the purpose of leveling the playing field, and the origins of it were in protection.
+On one level, the whole book was written for the purpose of leveling the playing field.

-That is helping people understand how others get information from you, the techniques used by intelligence people.
+That is, helping people understand how others get information from you, the techniques used by intelligence people.

-I bought this book and I used it to deal better with my patients.
+I bought this book, and I used it to deal better with my patients.

 Some guys, PIs, have written and said, this opens a whole new realm for me of gathering information instead of having to interview or interrogate people for it.